 Today, ERAN operates the largest hotline in Israel and provides mental health services on the telephone and online to the entire Israeli public, anonymously and immediately.

-Over the past year, volunteers have provided assistance to more than 180,000 people, including 800 suicidal inquiries, in which ERAN volunteers have actually saved lives.
+Over the past year, volunteers have provided assistance to more than 365,000 calls, including 1,120 suicidal inquiries, in which ERAN volunteers have actually saved lives.

 ERAN volunteers come from a variety of professional backgrounds, but all of them have an attentive ear, an open heart and a willingness to help a person in distress